 The scope of services is the broad definition of services and support offered within the profession.
 The Clinic and its associated practicum sites afford experience within this scope of practice, as well as that specified by the licensure and certification laws within the State.

-Full diagnostic, habilitative, rehabilitative, preventive, related counseling services and screenings are available to individuals from birth to 18 years in the following areas:
+Full diagnostic, rehabilitative, preventive, related counseling services and screenings are available to individuals from birth to 18 years in the following areas:

 Pediatric General Medicine, Cardiology, and Orthopedics, Pediatric Emergency Medicine, and Neonatology.
 The practice serves a patient community ranging in ages from newborn to 18 years.